-A mother sang to her child one day A song of the beautiful home above; Sang it as only a woman sings Whose heart is full of a mother's love.
+other sang to her child one day song of the beautiful home above; as only a woman sings to heart is full of a mother's love.

-And many a time in the years that came He heard the sound of that low, sweet song; It took him back to his childhood days: It kept his feet from the paths of wrong.
+And many a time in the years that came

+He heard the sound of that low, sweet song;

+It took him back to his childhood days;

+It kept his feet from the paths of wrong.